voidstrap/Voidstrap/README.md

 ---

-Voidstrap is here to enhance every session of Roblox you launch.
-Whether you're a developer, content creator, or a casual player – this fork is built to give you more freedom, performance, and polish.
+Voidstrap isn’t just a fork—it’s your launchpad to a better Roblox experience.
+Whether you're a creator, tester, or player, take full control and game your way.

-*Thanks for using Voidstrap – and happy gaming! 🎮*
+*Thanks for choosing Voidstrap.
+Happy gaming! 🎮*